 Case Laws Facts Decision Durga Prasad v.
 Baldeo D (defendant) promised to pay to P (plaintiff) a certain commission on articles which would be sold through their agency in a market.
-Market was constructed by P at the desire of the C (Collector), and not at the desire of the D (Promisor) D was not bound to pay commission as it was without
+Market was constructed by P at the desire of the C (Collector), and not at the desire of the D (Promisor) commission as it was without